Released: 17th May 1999

 Alas, despite going into the contest as a firm favourite with the bookmarkers, Say It Again didn’t fare well at Eurovision.
-Precious finished 12th on the night, marking our second-worst performance ever (at the time).
-Of course, only three of our entries have improved on that position since then, so the passage of time has definitely cast Say It Again in a more flattering light and the track would probably be considered a runaway success most years now.
+Precious finished 12th on the night, marking our second-worst performance ever.
+Of course, things have gotten a lot worse since (only three of our entries have improved on that position), so the passage of time has definitely cast Say It Again in a more flattering light and the track would probably be considered a runaway success most years now.
 There weren’t any catastrophes in how Precious showcased the song.
 Still, there are certainly moments where the vocals sound a bit nervy, which is a shame because the group’s promotional performances were much more robust.
 It would also be fair to believe that Say It Again was, in part, a victim of circumstance.
 There were several rules changes for the 1999 Eurovision Song Contest, including countries no longer being required to sing in one of their national languages.
 This led to significantly more entries in English, which doesn’t guarantee success but is perceived as beneficial, which meant that the United Kingdom suddenly had lost a significant advantage.
 In conclusion, this really wasn’t the best night to turn in anything less than a perfect rendition of the song.

 While Say It Again undoubtedly benefitted from being released the week before Eurovision while publicity and anticipation were at their highest, the track was also a reasonably big hit in its own right.
 It debuted and peaked at #6, making it our best performing ‘90s entry behind Love Shine A Light (#3) and Ooh Aah…Just A Little Bit (#1).
 Outside of the UK, Say It Again enjoyed limited success in Sweden and Belgium, which, in many respects, underlines the fact that this was likely more fit for purpose as the launch vehicle of a new local pop group than it was a Eurovision entry with global appeal.
 A point proved further when Precious dusted themselves down, shrugged off any stigma that might have been attached to a 12th place finish and returned the following year to launch their debut album campaign proper.